Lumi-supercomputer/lumi-userguide/docs/software/index.md

 [install-policy]: ./policy.md

 ---
-On this page you find information about pre-installed software on LUMI as well guidance on ways to install additional software yourself.
+On this page you find information about pre-installed software on LUMI as well as guidance on ways to install additional software yourself.
 If you are looking for information on how to develop your own software on LUMI, consult the [developing section][developing-overview] instead.

-Please note that the LUMI User Support Team can only offer limited help with installing scientific software as is further explained in the [Install policy][install-policy].
+Please note that LUMI User Support Team can only offer limited help with installing scientific software as is further explained in the [Install policy][install-policy].